ranieremenezes/easyfermi/README.md

 The easiest way to analyze Fermi-LAT data.

 # Requirements
-easyFermi relies on Python 3, Fermitools and Fermipy.
+_easyFermi_ relies on Python 3, _Fermitools_ and _Fermipy_.

-We recommend the user to install Miniconda 3 or Anaconda 3 to proceed.
+We recommend the user to install Miniconda 3 or Anaconda 3 before proceeding.

 To install _Fermitools_ with conda, do: